ribtoks/chillout/README.md

 ### Disclaimer

-Yes, ~Breakpad~ Crashpad exists, but sometimes it is too big or too complicated to setup (e.g. for Qt project).
+Yes, ~Breakpad~ Crashpad exists, but sometimes it is too big or too complicated to setup (e.g. for small project).
 This library is definitely less reliable and featured than age-tested Breakpad/Crashpad, but it is simple, small and covered by tests.

+### Limitations

+* Linux/Mac - no core dumps and any other type of crash dumps
+* stacktrace only of the thread which crashed

+### References

+This project won't be possible without:

+* [CrashRpt](http://crashrpt.sourceforge.net/) - most full collection of information about Windows crash handlers
+* [DeathHandler](https://github.com/vmarkovtsev/DeathHandler) - ideas to preallocate buffer in case of broken heap on 'nix systems
+* [gist by @fmela](https://gist.github.com/fmela/591333) - idea to use `dladdr()` instead of parsing raw/mangled line myself